CreativeWolfies/akyanet-research/akyanet.md

 - It contains the date of the document writing's end.
 - ...

+[WIP]

 ### Army

+Joining the army is optional.
+No one must be forced to join the army.

+You can leave the army whenever you want.

+The goals of the Akyanet army are:

+- Promoting peace inside and outside Akyanet.
+- Banning mass destruction weapons everywhere.
+- Banning weapons everywhere.
+- Helping regions to join Akyanet if they are willing to.
+- Helping non-Akyanet regions' population in case of dramatic events (for example, global health issues).
+- Helping for the maintenance of public facilities as well as for public tasks.

+TODO: Talk about whether or not army and police can have weapons.
+Talk about the right to kill.

 ### Selling products to non-Akyanet entities

+You have the right to sell your products to non-Akyanet entites but this not advised.

+Nevertheless, if you sell a product to a non-Akyanet entity, you can give a part of the earnings to Akyanet and choose for what it should be used.

 ## Ideas